SummerJyl/-Patient-Login-Prototype/README.md

-# 🔐 BioHealth Secure Login
+# 🧬 Patient Login Prototype

-A modern, responsive login page built with HTML, CSS, and JavaScript, featuring smooth login and create-account animations.
-Designed with CSS Flexbox layout and CSS keyframe transitions to create an engaging authentication experience tailored for Bio Health applications.
+This project demonstrates a modern, secure Login & Account Creation UI tailored for applications in the Bio Health industry.
+Designed with patients and clinicians in mind, this prototype is responsive, accessible, and visually clean — ideal for patient portals, health dashboards, or wellness platforms.

 ---